ricardobrg/website/src/docs/cookbook/networking/delete-data.md

 ## 1. Add the `http` package

-To install the `http` package, add it to the dependencies section of the `pubspec.yaml`.
-You can find the latest version of the [`http` package][] on pub.dev.
+To install the `http` package, add it to the dependencies section of the `pubspec.yaml` file.
+You can find the latest version of the
+[`http` package][] on pub.dev.

 ```yaml